ipetkov/crane/docs/API.md

 * `checkPhaseCargoCommand`: A command (likely a cargo invocation) to run during the derivation's check phase.
 Pre and post check hooks will automatically be run.
-* `pname`: the package name used for the derivation

 #### Optional attributes
 * `buildPhase`: the commands used by the build phase of the derivation